Brymmobaggins/50JavaScriptProjects/image-slider/readme.md

 # Image slider

-## What i did
+## What I did

-Building JavaScript has been challenge but simple. all i did is to access different images from inside an array.
-And to make accesss image easier , i just needed to make sure images had the same name but different numbers so they can be access by index.
+Building JavaScript has been challenging but simple.
+All I did is to access different images from inside an array.
+To make access to images easier, I just needed to make sure images had the same name but different numbers so they could be accessed by index.

 ## What you would see